Fred-And/gc_real_state/README.md

 <br>
 To be honest...way better than I expected!
 <br>
-More information and the code i wrote to get to all those conclusions you can find in the notebook!
+More information about the code and what I did to get to all those conclusions, in the notebook!
 </p>

 <h3 align="left">Connect with me on LinkedIn:</h3>